Arturo Dominici

 Arturo Dominici (2 January 1916 – 7 September 1992) was an Italian film, television and voice actor.

 Biography

 Born in Palermo, Dominici became best known for his many villainous roles in horror and fantasy films.
-He is best remembered for his performance as the monstrous Igor Javuto in Mario Bava's Black Sunday (1960) and the evil Eurysteus in the 1958 Steve Reeves epic Hercules.
+He is best remembered for his performance as the monstrous Igor Javuto in Mario Bava's Black Sunday (1960), the evil Eurysteus in the 1958 Steve Reeves epic Hercules, and Mangani in Investigation of a Citizen Above Suspicion.